medicalwei/ChibiOS-RT-Community/demos/ARMCM4-STM32F429-DISCOVERY-DMA2D/readme.txt

 ** The Demo **

-A simple command shell is activated on virtual serial port SD2 via USB-CDC driver (use micro-USB plug on STM32F4-Discovery board).
+A simple command shell is activated on virtual serial port SD1.
+The demo makes use of FMC, LTDC, and DMA2D peripherals to show graphical contents on the display of the board, composed both on the on-chip SRAM and the on-board SDRAM.

 ** Build Procedure **